Tugdual-G/budack/README.md

 Computing scheme :

 - Generate random points close to the border of the Mandelbrot set.
-(Stored as index coordinates (i, j) to save space and reading time)
-- Offset these points randomly by a binomial distribution
+- Offset these points randomly by a binomial distribution.
-- Compute their trajectories
+- Compute their trajectories.